 Liechtenstein-based Coobx has developed a production-ready 3D printer called EXIGO based on its new patent-pending light initiated fabrication technology (LIFT).
-It is claimed that the EXIGO delivers a qualified end-to-end production process, tying in the pre-processing, printing and post-processing steps as a single, cohesive workflow.
+It is said that the EXIGO delivers a qualified end-to-end production process, tying in the pre-processing, printing and post-processing steps as a single, cohesive workflow.

 LIFT enables accurate and reliable 3D printing of ultraviolet (UV) curable materials at speeds of up to 300 millimeters per hour (11.8in p/h).
 It incorporates several key operational functions that—working in tandem—allow for: